ulrichwohak/coding1_assignment3/README.md

 For this task you will use the data sets `hotels-europe_price.csv` and `hotels-europe_features.csv`.
 You can download the data via this [link](https://osf.io/r6uqb/) from the `clean` folder.
 After you downloaded the data, complete the following tasks:

 1. Combine the two data frames;
-2. Filter the data to only include observations with the following characteristics: we are interested in observations during the week days of August with accomodation type `hotels` in Vienna and London in 2017.
+2. Filter the data to only include observations with the following characteristics: we are interested in observations during the week days of November with accomodation type `hotels` in Vienna and London in 2017.
 Make sure to check that no outliers (e.g. with respect to price) are present.
 In other words, clean your data accordingly;
 3. Plot the distribution of prices separately for Vienna and London.
 What can you say about the two distributions and how do they compare?